top of page

 Debunking Common Myths

-There are several myths surrounding low porosity hair that can hinder your hair care journey.
+There are several myths surrounding low porosity hair that can hinder our hair care journey.

 Common Misconceptions